 - Understand how to streamline workflows with automations, AI, proofing and approvals, better reporting and compliance.

 At the start of your Digital Asset Management journey, your assets – which can include logos, images, videos, creative work, PDFs, docs, presentations and podcasts – will be spread over multiple locations.
 Some will be in file drives, others in portals, web platforms and even desktops.
 Most likely there will also be multiple versions of these assets.
 By consolidating and centralizing all assets, you reduce the need to keep storing them in other locations.
 It is a process and can take time, but it ultimately saves time and money recreating assets that already exist.

 This starts with consistent naming conventions.
-For example, you may have one file labeled ‘Christmas Campaign 2022 V4 10/31/2022’ and a previous iteration labeled ‘Version 3 Christmas Campaign’.
+For example, you may have one file labelled ‘Christmas Campaign 2022 V4 10/31/2022’ and a previous iteration labelled ‘Version 4 Christmas Campaign’.
 Setting a protocol and order makes it so much easier for collaborators to find the correct file the first time.
 We recommend keeping the file name simple, and if you notice you have the same file with two entirely different names, use version control to differentiate them.

 This sounds simple.
-But any DAM Manager knows this is where training really kicks in.
-To get the best out of this tech all collaborators should know how to deliver assets directly from the DAM, and the best way to do that is to start sharing with them.
+But any DAM manager knows this is where training really kicks in.
+To get the best out of this tech all collaborators should know how to deliver assets directly from the DAM.
+The best way to do that is for you to start sharing with them.
 There are three ways to share assets from your online DAM:

 - Share Links – share a link giving access to the asset, (private or public link)

-This is where IntelligenceBank stands out from the pack.
-Your DAM is not an island.
+Your DAM should not exist in a vacuum.
 To get more value from your creative assets, make your Digital Asset Management system the foundation of your MarTech Stack.
-You can do this via integrations, APIs and connectors to the other software and Apps you use everyday.
-This is a massive time saver as it removes the step of collaborators having to download assets then upload them into other applications such as those in the Adobe and Microsoft suite as well as CMS portals, (like WordPress).
+You can do this via API integrations that connect to other software you use every day.
+Most integrations are simple to configure and end up saving massive amounts of time.
+They remove the need for collaborators to download assets then upload them into other applications such as Adobe and content management systems like WordPress.
 One of the great advantages of working straight from the Digital Asset Management system is that you always know your assets are approved for use and on brand.
-IntelligenceBank also allows the DAM to be integrated into your workflow without going through a portal.
-This is known as a ‘Headless DAM’.
-So, the assets are there but they are fully enmeshed.

-Love this one.
-Rather than having dozens of variations of the exact asset in different file formats (say PNG, JPG or WebP), IntelligenceBank allows you to save assets in any selected formats size and dimension via our Transformation tool.
-You can even set up presets for commonly used sizes – for example social media or website specs that suit say, the set content type sizes on your website.
-IntelligenceBank Digital Asset Management software can also hold brand approved creative templates.
-These allow users to localize collateral for their markets such as price, interest rate, date or address changes.
-This is perfect for keeping satellite offices, branches and franchises brand compliant.
+Rather than having dozens of variations of the same asset in different file formats (say PNG, JPG or WebP), a DAM allows you to save assets in any selected format size and dimension.
+You can even configure pre-sets for commonly used sizes – for example social media or website specs that suit say, the set content type sizes on your website.

 - Website connectors that automatically update your site if you are using a CDN link.